Whatsapp Icon

 Stage II

 In Stage II, the melanoma is thicker and may be ulcerated, indicating a higher risk of spreading.
 This stage is also subdivided (IIA, IIB, and IIC), based on specific characteristics.
-Surgical removal of the tumor and nearby lymph nodes may be necessary, along with additional treatments.
+Surgical removal of the tumour and nearby lymph nodes may be necessary, along with additional treatments.

 Stage III